-Are you making any changes to climate control or air filtration?
+Have you made any changes to climate control or air filtration?

-We are increasing fresh air intake and our air handlers are outfitted with MERV14 final filtration.
-We have increased the run time of our exhaust fans and air handlers to allow for two hours of air exchange before and after occupancy.
+We are ensuring adequate fresh air intake and our air handlers are outfitted with MERV14 final filtration.

 Are refreshments available for purchase?

-Our café service is temporarily suspended until further notice.
-Visitors may consume their own snacks on the covered Grandstand behind the museum or visit one of the many nearby businesses listed on our neighborhood map.
+Beverages and light refreshments are available for purchase on site.
+Visitors may also consume their own snacks on the covered Grandstand behind the museum or visit one of the many nearby businesses listed on our neighborhood map.

 Can I bring food or drink into the museum?